Robert F. Kennedy 1968 presidential campaign: May 7: Indiana

-The Indiana primary was held on May 7: Kennedy won with 42 percent of the vote; Branigan was second with 31 percent of the vote; and McCarthy, earning 27 percent, came in third.
-With this victory in Indiana, Kennedy's campaign gained momentum going into the Nebraska primary.
+The Indiana primary was held on May 7: Kennedy won with 42 percent of the vote; Governor Roger D. Branigin (a "favorite son candidate" and stand-in for Johnson) was second with 31 percent of the vote; and McCarthy, earning 27 percent, came in third.

-Nebraska and Oregon primaries
+May 7: Washington, D.C.

+On May 7, Kennedy won the Washington, D.C. primary with 62.5 percent of the vote; Humphrey received 37.5 percent.
+Two-thirds of Washington's 810,000 residents were African American, and Kennedy's campaign staff successfully geared its efforts to win their support.
+"But here a light turnout and Mr. Humphrey's inaction," reported the Washington Post, "makes this only mildly interesting as a test for popularity."

+May 14: Nebraska

 Campaigning vigorously in Nebraska, Kennedy hoped for a big win to give him momentum going into the California primary, in which McCarthy held a strong presence.
 While McCarthy made only one visit to Nebraska, Kennedy made numerous appearances.
-It was during this primary that Kennedy began enjoying himself as he was "open and uncomplicated".
 Kennedy's advisors had been worried about his chances in Nebraska, given RFK's lack of experience with the issues of ranching and agriculture—subjects of high importance to Nebraskans—and the short amount of time to campaign in the state after the Indiana primary.

-RFK won the Nebraska primary on May 14, with 51.4 percent of the vote to McCarthy's 31 percent.
-Kennedy won 24 of the 25 counties that he visited ahead of the vote; of those, Mills noted that the sole county he lost harbored the University of Nebraska, where a plurality of students favored McCarthy, and that RFK had been defeated by "precisely two votes."
+Kennedy won the Nebraska primary on May 14, with 51.4 percent of the vote to McCarthy's 31 percent.
+Kennedy won 24 of the 25 counties that he visited ahead of the vote; of those, Mills noted that the sole county he lost harbored the University of Nebraska, where a plurality of students favored McCarthy, and that Kennedy had been defeated by "precisely two votes."
 After the results, Kennedy declared that he and McCarthy, both anti-war candidates, had collectively managed to earn over 80 percent of the vote.
 He described this as "a smashing repudiation" of the Johnson-Humphrey administration.

+May 28: Oregon

 In contrast to Nebraska, the Oregon primary posed several challenges to Kennedy's campaign.
-His campaign organization, run by Congresswoman Edith Green, was not strong and his platform emphasizing poverty, hunger, and minority issues did not resonate with Oregon voters.
-Mills wrote the following about RFK's calls for unity amongst Americans: "As far as Oregonians were concerned, America had not fallen apart."
+His campaign organization, run by U.S. Congresswoman Edith Green, was not strong and his platform emphasizing poverty, hunger, and minority issues did not resonate with Oregon voters.
+Mills wrote the following about Kennedy's calls for unity amongst Americans: "As far as Oregonians were concerned, America had not fallen apart."
 The Kennedy campaign circulated material on McCarthy's record; McCarthy had voted against a minimum wage law and repeal of the poll tax in the Voting Rights Act of 1965.
-The McCarthy campaign responded with charges that Kennedy illegally taped Martin Luther King, Jr. as United States Attorney General.
+The McCarthy campaign responded with charges that Kennedy illegally taped Martin Luther King Jr. as U.S. attorney general.
 Kennedy admitted these mentions of McCarthy's record did not bother his supporters.